 Any time you are impacted in any way by a data breach, it is an excellent time to change all your passwords.
 Hackers have a way of finding patterns in passwords, especially if you use similar ones for multiple accounts.
 Creating long and strong passphrases provides an extra layer of protection.
 This might also be a good time to consider a password manager.
 There are free options available, and these tools can help ensure you are using secure passwords.
 They can check to see if you are using the same password on multiple sites and provide the ability to easily change them on a regular basis.

 Step Three: Contact Your Financial Institutions

 If any of the stolen information might allow someone access to your credit cards or bank accounts, be sure to alert your providers immediately.
 They can monitor your account, put it on hold, or issue you new cards and numbers.
 Proactively alerting financial institutions prior to fraudulent activity helps protect against loss.

 Often after a significant breach, those impacted can sign up for free credit monitoring.
 If you don’t already have this, take advantage of the offer.
 This will alert you if anyone attempts to open a new account using your stolen information.
 Depending on the severity of the breach, you can also request to freeze your credit with the major credit bureaus.
 This makes it difficult for a cybercriminal to apply for an account using your name and stolen details.

 Data breaches and cyber-attacks are here to stay as part of our lives.
 While we cannot tune them out, if we respond quickly, we can ensure personal and business information remains secure.

 Do you have questions about data breaches or cyber-threat monitoring services?
 We’re here to help!
-Contact Cleartech Group at (978) 466-1938 or online at www.cleartechgroup.com.
+Contact Cleartech Group at (978) 466-1938 or reach out online.
 One of our knowledgeable techs would be happy to help!